Using cryogenic cooling and freezing power to enhance safety, productivity and environmental performance across a wide range of applications

 In addition, LIN and CO2 are environmentally sound alternatives to conventional cooling processes, which often involve potentially harmful refrigerants, large quantities of water or dust and fumes.
 Because they are inert, these gases also eliminate the risk of fire or explosion.

-LIN and CO2 are commonly used to increase productivity and enhance quality in concrete mixing, asphalt paving, ground freezing, rubber hose production, glass production, plastic film blowing, grinding, welding and machining.
+LIN and CO2 are commonly used to increase productivity and enhance quality in concrete mixing, asphalt paving, rubber hose production, glass production, plastic film blowing, grinding, welding and machining.
 Cryogenic condensation with LIN is also an effective way of purifying waste air and recovering valuable volatile organic compounds (VOC).

 In the manufacture of aluminium, dross cooling with argon eliminates fumes and dust, while increasing recovery rates.
 The benefits of LIN in extrusion plants include higher production rates, improved surface finish and increased die lifetime.